hftf/roirpt/jeff-phrasing/README2.md

 ### Passive voice

-Passive voice effectively inserts <samp>be</samp> before the main verb and selects the past participle form of the main verb.
+Passive voice effectively inserts auxiliary <samp>be</samp> before the main verb and selects the past participle form of the main verb.

-A test implementation currently uses a retroactive second stroke <kbd>/+-P</kbd>
+A test implementation currently uses a retroactive second stroke <kbd>+-P</kbd>
 (i.e. press <kbd>+</kbd> and <kbd>P</kbd> after the first stroke).

 ## Learning and practice